Spring in Greenville, SC

 9. Pet-Inclusive Adventures

 No need to leave your pup behind when you visit—Greenville is full of pet-friendly fun.
-Springtime activities are even better when your pet joins you!
-Hit the Prisma Health Swamp Rabbit Trail together, enjoy drinks and dining during "yappy hour" on an outdoor pet-friendly patio, or let your dog roam and play at spots like Conestee Nature Preserve's dog park.
+Hit the Prisma Health Swamp Rabbit Trail System together, enjoy drinks and dining during "yappy hour" on an outdoor pet-friendly patio, or let your dog roam and play at spots like Conestee Nature Preserve's dog park.
 You'll find water bowls outside many of the shops and cafés along Main Street, as well as plenty of breweries that welcome pups in outdoor areas.

 Don't miss these events to enjoy with your pet by your side: